candicejoyballarta/candicejoyballarta/README.md

 ## I'm a Full Stack Web Developer and a Kpop fan.

--   👩‍💻 I'm currently an IT Intern on Jellyfish Education Philippines Inc.
+-   👩‍💻 I'm based in the Philippines.
--   🌱 I'm currently learning and working on Wordpress and ReactJS projects.
+-   🌱 I'm currently learning and working on some projects.
 -   🥅 2022 Goals: To be consistent in coding/contributing
 -   ⚡ Fun fact: I love watching Netflix shows like Stranger Things, The Umbrella Academy and Bojack Horseman